UniFreak/notes/Bash.md

 - Always quote sentences or strings that belong together
 - Just use function to run repeat commands
 - Put double quotes around every parameter expansion
+- PE is better then `sed` `awk` `cut`
+- Using globs to enumerate files is always a better idea than using `ls`
+- The best way to always be compatible is to put your regex in a variable and expand that variable in `[[` without quotes

 - if you need a regular expression, you'll be using awk(1), sed(1), or grep(1) instead of Bash
 - DO NOT USE `ls`'s output for anything, Globs are much more simple AND correct
 - double-quote every expansion